Music fans love merch. Despite how much music has become digital with streaming, we still seek and crave having something physical from artists to:

 This is just one example of the hassle that comes with limiting quantities of items in high demand.

-Personally, I’m a big fan of the limited time pre-order window because there’s still an element of scarcity that can drive people to purchase.
+Personally, I’m a big fan of the limited time pre-order window, which I’m seeing more of, because there’s still an element of scarcity that can drive people to purchase.
 You just need to make sure it’s properly promoted ahead of time to give everyone a fair chance.

 Merch sales are one of the top income sources for musicians.
 Not only does it put money in your pocket, it can also serve as a promotional tool and help build a stronger rapport with your brand.